energysistem/manuals/39789-Energy_Neo10_3G/en/11-wireless_config.md

 ##Wireless conection

+### SIM configuration

+Your Energy Tablet supports the use of SIM cards.
+In Settings >> SIM management, you can manage the SIM configuration.

 ### Bluetooth Setup
 Your Energy Tablet has Bluetooth.
 To connect your device to any bluetooth device like headphones, PC, speakers, etc.  go to Settings > Bluetooth and turn the switch to the ON position.
 Once the search has finished, select the device to start the connection.